Which school do you want to support?

 California's highest-income earners are taxed at a higher rate than taxpayers in most other states.
 In total, though, the state's tax system is regressive, meaning that taxpayers with lower incomes carry a higher tax burden than wealthier taxpayers.
 Want to know even more?
 California's Legislative Analyst produced a report with a full rundown of California's Tax System in 2018.

-Long-time observers of California's education system often trace the state's habit of skimpy investment in education with Proposition 13, which flipped the education finance system from stable local funding (through property taxes) to volatile state-sourced funding (through income taxes).
-An unintended consequence of this structural change is that it weakened voters' political will to tax themselves.
+An unintended consequence of Prop.
+13 is that it weakened voters' political will to fund schools adequately.
 In general, voters are most likely to support taxes that help their immediate community.
-They are less apt to trust that taxes levied on a statewide basis will be spent well.
+They are apt to doubt that taxes levied on a statewide basis will be spent well.
 By flipping the basic revenue model from local to statewide, California overturned its political underpinnings.
-School funding in the state has never recovered.
+The effort to fund public education in the state has never recovered.

 Why is it important to know that California skimps on education?
 Because it turns out that money really does matter.
 It seems obvious, but for a very long time education outcome data were so low-quality that it was quite difficult to prove a connection between money and learning.
 The connection was significantly clarified in a pair of 2018 studies titled Money and Freedom, which found that "money targeted to districts with the greatest student need has led to improvements in student outcomes."